andreasoie/neuralvision/README.md

 ---

-In my final project of [TDT4265](https://www.ntnu.edu/studies/courses/TDT4265#tab=omEmnet), my goal is to detect objects in traffic from LIDAR images collected around the NTNU campus.
+In my final project of [TDT4265](https://www.ntnu.edu/studies/courses/TDT4265#tab=omEmnet), the goal is to detect objects in traffic from LIDAR images collected around the NTNU campus.

 > This image is an example of how the dataset looks like.
 > The image is a three-channel image from a 360&deg; 128-channel LIDAR.